pingevt/drupal-airtable/drupal-airtable.md

   - Keeps any bundles that have been manually added.

-^ Didn't neccessarily need it for this project, but wanted it for future possibilities.
+^ Didn't necessarily need it for this project, but wanted it for future possibilities.

 ^ => How does this help with Content